 TV4 came to TNG’s HQ in Stockholm to interview our CEO Åsa Edma Källströmer and to chat with Tengai.

-BBC reporter Maddy Savage visited TNG’s Stockholm office for a meeting with the world’s first unbiased interview robot and wrote an article that received global attention.
+BBC reporter Maddy Savage visited TNG’s Stockholm office.
+She met Tengai and wrote an article that received global attention.

 An honor to be featured in the World Economic Forum and their Linkedin post has over 240 000 views, 5100 likes, and almost 700 comments!